-During each academic term, an official registration is held for all currently enrolled, degree-seeking students who expect to enroll for the following term.
+During each academic term, an official registration window is established for all currently enrolled, degree-seeking students who expect to enroll for the following term.
 Students registering for their first term do so during their orientation.

 Registration at Florida State University is online.
 To register online, go to http://my.fsu.edu and choose "Enroll in Classes".
-Using the Web site, students can register for all of their courses in a matter of minutes and can gain access to information concerning their tuition and fees from the privacy of their own home.
+Using the Website, students can register for all of their courses and can gain access to information concerning their tuition and fees.
 Please note that by registering, students accept both fee and grade liability.
-Students are advised if the requested course is available and informed of other matters related to registration, such as variable credit.

 Registration Guide and Course Schedules